Think you can’t get a great $12 and under wine? Think again. These are highly rated wines, that just happen to not cost a lot of money.

 Another red wine from France, this Malbec comes from the southwestern portion of the country, in the Cahors region.

 Another wine known for it’s fruity aroma and taste, specifically dark fruits like cherry.

 Maturing : In French oak barrels for 8 months minimum.
 Regular topping-up.

 Wine/food : Poultry roast meats, spicy food.
 Cheese.

 McManis Family Vineyards Zinfandel

-Our Zinfandel is a dark purple wine, loaded with notes of ripe red currant, strawberry, caramelized sugar, and toasty oak.
-The savory red fruit on the palate leads to soft, supple tannins and a smooth finish.
+This Zinfandel is loaded with berry flavor, including notes of ripe red currant, strawberry, caramelized sugar, and toasty oak.

 Harvest and Production Notes:

 The grapes for our Lodi Zinfandel are typically harvested between August and September, with an average Brix of 25.3.
 After 7-9 days of stainless steel fermentation on the skins, the must is pressed as the wine finishes fermentation.
 The wine is then aged, on average, for 4-6 months with a combination of new and used, French and American oak.